brendaninnis/brendan-innis/_posts/2019-11-09-connect-nearby-devices-part-1-local-networking-ios.md

 }
 ```

+## Done

 There are a few more details to pay attention to, but the above should cover the essentials of how to connect multiple devices running the same app over the local network and send messages back and forth.
 For a complete example of an app doing this, you can see my example [messaging app](https://github.com/brendaninnis/LocalNetworkingApp).

+Part 2 of this tutorial series shows how to build an Android app that can connect to this one, which can be found [here](http://brendaninnis.ca/connect-nearby-devices-part-2.html)

-In future parts of this series I will explain how to accomplish the same thing on Android, and later use Bluetooth to accomplish the same thing on both platforms.
+In future parts of this series I will explain how to accomplish the same thing using Bluetooth communication.
 If there's anything I didn't explain or anything else you want to know, I'd love it if you left a comment.